admhpr/craigy/README.md

 ## Contributing

-Contributing is encoruaged - see the [CONTRIBUTING](CONTRIBUTING.md) file for details
+Contributing is encouraged - see the [CONTRIBUTING](CONTRIBUTING.md) file for details

 ## License